-In Windows XP and previous versions of Windows, taking a snapshot of a window or screen was a tedious job.
+In Windows XP and previous versions of Windows, taking a snapshot of a window or full screen was a tedious job.
 One had to first press the Print Screen key on the keyboard, open Paint program and then press Ctrl + V hotkey to take the snapshot.
 Users who wanted advanced tools had no options but to go for third-party tools.

 To help users take snapshots without installing third-party tools Microsoft first introduced Snipping tool with Windows Vista and the same feature exists in Windows 7, Windows 8/8.1 and the latest Windows 7 operating system as well.

 Every time, we need to either go through the Start menu or enter the the search keyword in the Start menu search to launch it.
 Wouldn’t it be cool if it was possible to launch Snipping with the help of a keyboard shortcut?